 However, to characterise an obligation as erga omnes has nothing to do with any 'higher value' to the norm: the characterisation relates to who may claim for its breach.
 Much as when one asks who may invoke a right erga omnes, an obligation erga omnes is owed to all (in international law, to all States and potentially to other legal subjects such as international organisations).
-This means that all States are deemed to have a legal interest in enforcing an obligation erga omnes, even if they have suffered no direct injury (see the ICJ in Obligation to Prosecute or Extradite).
+This means that all States are deemed to have a legal interest in enforcing an obligation erga omnes, even if they have suffered no direct injury (see the ICJ in Obligation to Prosecute or Extradite or the Gambia's claim in Rohingya Genocide).
 Typically, this means that any State has standing to claim for a breach of an obligation erga omnes.

-The best responses might invoke the example of the Whaling in the Antarctic judgment, in which the ICJ upheld obligations in the Whaling Convention as obligations erga omnes partes relating to whaling (the hunting and killing of whales).
-Such an obligation is never found on a list of norms of jus cogens.
+The best responses might invoke the example of the Whaling in the Antarctic judgment, in which the ICJ upheld obligations relating to non-scientific whaling (the hunting and killing of whales) in the Whaling Convention as erga omnes partes.
+Such obligations are never found on a list of jus cogens norms.